bryanedds/Nu/Prime/ReadMe.md

 - The functional-reactive **Stream** and **Chain** monads for said event system.
 - A purely functional dynamic property system called **Xtension**.
 - A purely functional random number generator called **Rand**.
-- The incredibly valuable **Vsync** monad allowing the same program to be run in parallel or debugged sequentially.
+- The incredibly valuable **VSync** monad allowing the same program to be run in parallel or debugged sequentially.
-- The fastest-known persistent hash map in F#, **Vmap** - over twice as fast as Map, and 1/3 look-up speed of Dictionary!
+- The fastest-known persistent hash map in F#, **VMap** - over twice as fast as Map, and 1/3 look-up speed of Dictionary!
-- Fastest pure functional **Ulist**, **Umap**, and **Uset** collections rivaling the speed of .NET List, Dictionary and HashSet.
+- Fastest pure functional **UList**, **UMap**, and **USet** collections rivaling the speed of .NET List, Dictionary and HashSet.
 - Innovative pure-functional wrappers for arbitrary impure objects, **KeyedCache** and **MutantCache**.
 - So many extension primitives I couldn't hope to mention them all!